matt-martindale/ScavengerHunt/README.md

 # ScavengerHunt
-iOS Scavenger hunt app using NFC tags
+#### iOS Scavenger hunt app using NFC tags

+Play and Create your own Scavenger Hunts with this iOS app